Where can I see examples of what Tabris.js can do?

 Is Tabris.js free?

 Yes, you can get the Cordova platforms that you need to build a fully-fledged Tabris.js app for free.
-However, the build service is limited for free users.

 How can I add additional Android manifest permissions?